taylorsyde/taylorsyde/README.md

 - 👋 Hello, I’m Taylor. (she/her)
 - 🧠 I’m a passionate STEM communicator and emerging data analyst with a Bachelors' in Mathematics.
-- 📚 I’m currently enrolled in Data Analytics Boot Camp at UTSA and maintaining an A average.
+- 📚 I graduated from UTSA's Data Analytics Boot Camp in Dec 2021 with a 4.0
 - ✍️ I’m looking to collaborate on projects related (but not limited) to; green death practices, environmental stewardship, and STEM education.

 <!---